cjlennon-dev/cjlennon/README.md

 The system consists of:

 - A set of patterns.
-Patterrns are the heart of software development and the current cjlennon patterns are described below
+Patterns are the heart of software development and the current cjlennon patterns are described below

 - A sample application.
 Named `Cognify` this is a full, working piece of open-source software that shows these patterns in use.
 This sample application is a responsive web app that allows the management of AWS Cognito users and includes reporting and synchronization with Gsuite (Gmail) contacts.
 I am hoping to release this early 2018